THE VENETOULIS INSTITUTE ANNOUNCES

 In 2015, Tyrangiel was named Executive Vice President for News at Vice, and asked to create the first new nightly newscast in more than four decades.
 Vice News Tonight premiered on HBO in late 2015 and was hailed for its innovative ‘non-anchor’ presentation and cast of young, diverse reporters.
 The show went on to be nominated for more than 40 Emmy Awards—winning more than all the other network newscasts combined.
 VNT was honored with a Peabody Award for its documentary on the white supremacist rally and terrorist attack in Charoltesville, VA.
 Tyrangiel also produced multiple feature length documentaries for HBO, including the Emmy-winning Panic: The Untold Story of the 2008 Financial Crisis.

-Suzi Watford, Media Advisor, Former EVP, Consumer Revenue, Dow Jones & The Wall Street Journal
+Suzi Watford, Chief Growth Officer, SiriusXM, Media Advisor, Former EVP, Consumer Revenue, Dow Jones & The Wall Street Journal

 Suzi Watford has over twenty years of experience in the media industry.
 Originally from Liverpool, Suzi joined The Times of London as a graduate trainee in 2000 after answering a job advert in the back of the newspaper.
 She rose to run Sales & Marketing for The Times, leading the transition from print to a digital subscription and membership proposition.